By Mei-Ling Ho-Shing •

 Arming teachers will have a negative result, simply because it won’t be long before a teacher feels “threatened” by a student of color.
 The result of upholding Stand Your Ground Law is another dead child, another shooter set free and a traumatized classroom.
 At the same time adding more officers in schools is offered as a solution, we need to remember that 60% of unarmed victims of police killings are people of color.
 Increasing the presence of guns and security will never mean safety for all.
 It means safety for only a few.

-Written by Mei-Ling Ho-Shing, a 17-year-old senior at Marjory Stoneman Douglas High School, a student activist, and a survivor.
+Mei-Ling Ho-Shing is a 17-year-old senior at Marjory Stoneman Douglas High School, a student activist, and a survivor.
 She is a passionate advocate for gun reform, public school safety and the Black Lives Matter movement.